Notice Period Netherlands for Employers

-- In case the fixed term employment contract is not renewed a written letter must be send to the employee.
-If you would like to receive a template termination notification letter, please send us your request and fill in the contract form.
+- In case the fixed term employment contract is not renewed a written letter must be sent to the employee.
+If you would like to receive a template termination notification letter, please send us your request and fill in the contact form.

 - In line with the changes per January 1, 2020 of the Balanced Labour Market Act [Wet arbeidsmarkt in balans (WAB)] the employer has to pay a severance payment for not extending the fixed term employment contract.

 Employer Failure of Notice or Giving Notice too Late

 - In case the employer fails to give notice or giving notice later than one (1) month in writing, if the employment will be continued or discontinued, the employee is entitled to a compensation.
 The compensation for not giving notice is one (1) month gross salary.

 - In the employer is giving notice later than one (1) month, the employee compensation will be paid proportionally.
 Example: if the notice period is one week too late (three weeks before the end date of the employment contract) employee is entitled to a compensation of one week gross salary.

 The Termination Notification Fixed-term Employment Contract Does not apply in case of:

 - Fixed-term employment contract less than 6 months;